mdvanes/elmsta/README.md

 * nvm use 7.10.0
 * installation: `elm package install`
 * run: `elm reactor` (or `elm reactor -p 8100`)

+## Use case

+Input field that autocompletes search results with a list of images from the Getty API.

 Example Request: